xrisaD/DevOpsAssignments/README.md

 **Testing Microservices: Types, Challenges and Solutions**

 Testing Microservices Architecture is a trending and challening DevOps topic.
-In this essay we want to target the different types of testing that can be done within the microservices architecture, the challenges of implementing those tests and also present some tools and frameworks that are the industry standard followed to solve those challenges when we test Javascript microservices.
+In this essay we want to target the different types of testing that can be done within the microservices architecture, the challenges of implementing those tests and also present some tools and frameworks that are the industry standard when we test Javascript microservices.

 Collaboration with Abdullah Abdullah